-New York was the first city and state to say no to the NING-DING craze.
-A new code section was added, New York Tax Law section 612(b)(41), that literally calls out incomplete gift non-grantor trusts by name.
-For distributions from trusts made on or after June 1, 2014, if a trust is not a grantor trust for federal income tax purposes, and the grantor's transfer of assets to the trust was an incomplete gift for federal gift tax purposes, the trust's income will still be taxed as the grantor's income by New York City and state.
+New York City and New York State were the first city and state to say no to the NING-DING craze.
+A new code section was added, NY Tax Law Section 612(b)(41), that literally calls-out incomplete gift nongrantor trusts by name.
+For distributions from trusts made on or after June 1, 2014, if a trust is not a grantor trust for federal income tax purposes, and the grantor's transfer of assets to the trust was an incomplete gift for federal gift tax purposes, the trust's income will still be taxed as the grantor's income by New York City and State.

-Thus, a New York resident who funds a NING or DING trust may still have the trust treated as a non-grantor trust for federal income tax purposes.
-But for New York City and state taxes, the grantor is still taxed.
-If the grantor's transfer of assets to the trust was a completed gift for federal gift tax purposes, the grantor will not be taxed on the trust's income.
-However, any beneficiaries that are New York residents will be taxed by New York on distributions of accumulated trust income even if these distributions are not taxable to them for federal purposes.
+Thus, a New York resident who funds a NING or DING trust may have the trust still treated as a nongrantor trust for federal income tax purposes.
+But for New York City and State taxes, the grantor is still taxed.
+If the grantor's transfer of assets to the trust was a completed gift for federal gift tax purposes, the grantor will not be taxed on the trust's income, but any beneficiaries that are New York residents will be taxed by New York on distributions of accumulated trust income, even if these distributions are not taxable to them for federal purposes.

-Elsewhere, Jury Is Out
+Elsewhere, Jury is Out